halilgokcedag/Flask-Docker-webapp/README.md

 }
 ```

 Project has a Dockerfile and two folders with a python file, a YAML file and a text file.
 App folder includes a python file and reqiurements.txt file for required python modules.
 Docker image has been already created and pushed to the Docker Hub.
 If needed, image can be re-created by using the Dockerfile in the repository.
-Deployment folder inclused a YAML file to deploy the web app and the service for access to the web app via NodePort.
+Deployment folder includes a YAML file to deploy the web app and the service for access to the web app via NodePort.
 Nodeport for this service will be 30300

 ## Built With